merlijn1411/SDGA22/README.md

 # SDGA22

-To find the rules and the Description of this Project clikc [Here](https://github.com/merlijn1411/SDGA22/wiki)
+To find the rules and the Description of this Project click [Here](https://github.com/merlijn1411/SDGA22/wiki)
 ## Members:
 - [Davey](https://github.com/daveyvandijk)
 - [Elliot](https://github.com/Rainbowtoons)